1Marc/marcgrabanski.com/src/pages/articles/2007-11-21-installing-subversion-on-apache/index.md

 /etc/init.d/httpd restart
 ```

-Now "download the windows subversion client":http://subversion.tigris.org/project_packages.html and install.
+Now [download the windows subversion client](http://subversion.tigris.org/project_packages.html) and install.
 Let's test to see if our Apache subversion module worked.
 Use 'http:///svn to see verify it worked.